Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 Staff Development Committee

-The Committee focussed on providing tailored programs for the various working groups within the registries and chambers based on specific needs highlighted through the Performance Management and Development System and an internal staff survey.
+The committee focussed on providing tailored programs for the various working groups within the registries and chambers based on specific needs highlighted through the Performance Management and Development System as well as management and staff feedback.

 National Work Health and Safety Committee

-The Work Health and Safety Committee will meet at least twice a year to discuss and resolve national work health safety issues in addition to:
+The Work Health and Safety Committee met twice during the year to discuss and resolve national work health safety issues in addition to:

 - developing and reviewing health and safety management arrangements, policies and practices